 XCPCNL Business Services Announces Shareholder Meeting Via Zoom Webinar Today

-/EIN News/ -- Charlotte, North Carolina, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- XCPCNL Business Services Corporation (OTC Pink: XCPL), a venture development business that leverages knowledge, skill, and experience in the consumer products industry, is pleased to announce a Zoom Webinar for the company’s shareholders.
+Charlotte, North Carolina, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- XCPCNL Business Services Corporation XCPL, a venture development business that leverages knowledge, skill, and experience in the consumer products industry, is pleased to announce a Zoom Webinar for the company's shareholders.
 The webinar is set for today, Monday, November 21, 2022, at 5:00 PM EST.

 Details are as follows: